 If you are extra determined, you can add up to 10 categories following the request process.
 It’s not always justified but can be beneficial for your social proof as you it’s easier to get into a best-seller group in less competitive categories.

 We can only guess how much time, emotion, and effort you put into your book.
 But, people are not used to paying big sums for an ebook.

-The highest royalties are for the books priced between $2,99 and $7,99.
-So, for indie authors with a small following, a good idea is to start at $2.99.
+The highest royalties are for books priced between $2,99 and $7,99.
+So, for indie authors with a small following, the good idea is to start at $2.99.
 You can then gradually raise the price if deemed necessary or profitable.